jacob-thompson/advent-of-code/README.md

 ### Running Solutions

-Navigate to the folder for the specific year, then execute the `dayXX.py` file:
+Navigate to the folder for the specific year, then execute the `dayXX.py` script:

 ```bash
 cd yearYYYY